 When Apple announced their 2017 MacBook Pros with Touch Bar I was not ready to give up all my ports.
 While others were in Apple Stores and online buying the new model, I immediately bought a maxed out rMBP 13-inch with 2.9 GHz Intel Core i5, 16GB DDR3, Intel Iris Graphics 6100 and a 1 TB SSD for fear that these MBPs would be discontinued.
-I use my machine for giving presentations, podcasting and editing photos/video, all things that rely on my ability to plugs things into my laptop.
+I use my machine as my main workstation, including building web and iOS apps, basic productivity, giving presentations, podcasting and editing photos/video.
+A lot of these tasks require me to plugs things into my laptop.
 Rather than carrying around a bag of dongles, I invested in a MBP that would carry me into the next chapter of connectivity.

 I haven't bought into the Post-Computer Era of tablets, app ecosystems and mobile browsers.
 Which means I still prefer sitting in front of a computer with a full OS.
 But since I like to travel and work on my own schedule, mobility and flexibility is a priority.
 I've engineered my personal and professional life to where I can do 80-90% of what I need to do with my just my phone.